Vasia Tzanakari

 Vasia Tzanakari (born 1980) is a Greek writer.
-She was born in Serres and studied English at the Aristotelian University of Thessaloniki.
-She pursued postgraduate studies in Athens.
-She has published two books: Eleven little murders: Stories inspired by Nick Cave songs (2008) and a novel called Johnny & Lulu (2011).
+Born in Serres, she studied English at the Aristotelian University of Thessaloniki and completed postgraduate studies in Athens.
+She has published two books: Eleven little murders: Stories inspired by Nick Cave songs (2008) and a novel Johnny & Lulu (2011).
 She has also edited a music magazine, worked as a journalist, and translated literary works from English to Greek, for example, works by Ian Rankin and Gillian Flynn.

 Tzanakari lives in Athens.
-Her father, Vasilis Tzanakaris (born in Pentapoli, Serres) is writer too.
+Her father, Vasilis Tzanakaris (born in Pentapoli, Serres) is also a writer.